 According to locals, some of the Japanese capital’s best treats can be found beyond the city limits.
-John Burfitt is on a mission to discover what two hours out of the city centre has to offer, and returns impressed.
+Here’s what you can discover just two hours out of the city centre.

 The suburbs of Tokyo roll by our van window as my perfectly polite Japanese guide Yumi offers a telling observation about Australian travellers: “They don’t venture out of the city.
 And that is a shame because there is so much to see within two hours of Tokyo.”

 So that is the challenge Yumi has been set.

 On a series of day trips out of Tokyo through the Yamanashi, Shizuoka and Kanagawa prefectures to the south-west of the city, my guide has to show off five of the city’s best day trips, all within an easy two-hour journey.